Benjamin Boyce | What Happened To Bret Weinstein At Evergreen State College? | OAP #31

 So I don't know what the solution is.

-Hopefully, smarter people than I can come to the bottom of it.
+Hopefully smarter people than I can come to the bottom of it.

-So I understand sort of why corporations may do it.
+And so I understand sort of why corporations may do it.

-Well, they were well, that that's a good question because they decided to implement social justice, and then when it blew up in their face, they decided to not look at what they did wrong at all because they can't afford to say, well, maybe our ideas are wrong.
+And then when it blew up in their face, they decided to not look at what they did wrong at all because they can't afford to say, well, maybe our ideas are wrong.

 They couldn't do that.